tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

-Another keynote to notice is that imperative versions will lead you to add multiple return statements which increment the code complexity making it hard to reason, follow and pretty prone to error.
+Another keynote to notice is that imperative versions will lead you to add multiple return statements which increment the code complexity making it hard to reason, follow, and pretty prone to error.

 Also, notice how throwing from a `try-catch` block **is an antipattern** as it becomes a `goto`[^2][^3].